richayanamandra/SumMedi/README.md

 ## Overview

 Medical literature is vast and growing rapidly.
 Clinicians and researchers struggle to synthesize evidence across multiple studies efficiently.
-SumMedi investigates whether fine-tuned transformer models can produce accurate, coherent summaries of medical texts — specifically systematic reviews and multi-document clinical evidence.
+SumMedi investigates whether fine-tuned transformer models wrapped in GAN architectures can produce accurate, coherent summaries of medical texts and reduce hallucination during text generation.

-This repository contains two parallel model pipelines that were developed and evaluated independently, with the goal of comparing extractive/abstractive summarization approaches on the same dataset.
+This repository aims to contain the entire Generator Adversarial Network architecture (BART as Generator and BioBERT as Discriminator) to summarize medical text documents.
+BART known for its text generation capabilitied will try to generate best abstractive summaries while BioBERT which is domain specific in bio-medical data will help judge and evaluate the summaries.
+Together, BART (generator) and BioBERT (discriminator) wrapped in a GAN architecture will complement each other's abilities to generate accurate summaries with drastic reduction in hallucinations.

 ---